azarioh/bewan-sensors/documentation/NetSensors.md

 name 	  | String | Default : "eth0".

 ##SensorClassName
->all these class are from be.bewan.cloudiator.sensors.sigarsensors package.
+>all these class are from be.bewan.cloudiator.sensors.networksensors package.

 ###NetPacketsInSensor
 A sensor for measuring the number of received packets per interval